KAR16/frenzy-1/README.md

 - Improve code organization
   - Move configs to top of app.js
   - Move Firebase to services
-  - Move Mixpanel to service?
+  - Move Mixpanel to service
-  - Separate controllers?
+    - So make call much smaller each time.
 - Correctly implement Firebase with AngularFire
 - Correctly implement routing with route parameters
-  -